 To provide the best possible activities for our dogs, we need to look at the natural behaviours and activities that they enjoy.
 These will vary from breed to breed and dog to dog, for example if you have a scent hound providing some activities that involve sniffing are going to be really popular, whereas a Border Collie might enjoy the challenge of a puzzle type activity.

 Sniffing - We all know how much our dogs love to sniff - there's always that spot on a walk they just can't tear themselves away from.
 Our dog’s sense of smell is their primary sense and the way in which they explore the world around them.
 There are lots of simple enrichment ideas to try that let our dogs enjoy a really good sniff - it can be as simple as scattering their food around the garden.

 Chewing - Chewing is a natural behaviour for dogs that goes way beyond the dreaded puppy teething stage.
 Providing appropriate chews is great for their teeth and gums, and chewing is a naturally stress relieving activity so is perfect for some down time.

 Socialising - Dogs are naturally very social animals and enjoy interacting with both other dogs and humans.
 Providing your dog with the opportunity to interact with you through things such as training, grooming, enrichment activities or just spending time together is a great way to build your relationship while alleviating boredom.

-If you’re looking for some brain games for your dog, or some enrichment activity ideas then download our FREE enrichment guide - it’s packed with boredom busting activities for your dog you can start playing straight away!
+If you’re looking for some brain games for your dog, or some enrichment activity ideas then download our FREE 7 day enrichment challenge - it’s packed with boredom busting activities for your dog you can start playing straight away!